Boteh Vase Tree Kazak - 4'2" x 6'10

 OVERVIEW:

-There are a certain series of, especially Kazak rugs, that come from the last half of the 19th C. that illuminate the craft of the village weaves but with attention to detail and exactness of something seen in a workshop.
-While these no doubt made for an export market, they were nonetheless of the utmost quality with a faithfulness to their predecessors, uniformity in design, and the use of high quality materials including wool and dyes.
+There are a certain series of, especially Kazak rugs, that illuminate the craft of the village weaves but with attention to detail and exactness of something less folky.
+Of the utmost quality with uniformity in their design, and the use of high quality materials including wool and dyes.

 The dyes, in general on this piece and with the best Kazaks, are fantastic.
 Playful and bright, sort of a crayon-core palette, which is exceptionally clear within the harshang motif on the main border, given that the kaleidoscope of dyes is set against a light cream.
 All that being said, there is quite a lot of aubergine in the mix within the borders, the field and main motifs, which is a slightly rarer color to see.